-Wildly relevant and bitingly funny, EUREKA DAY premiered in California in 2017; was produced off-Broadway in 2019; then in London in 2022; and recently enjoyed a limited run on Broadway (final performance was February 16, 2025).
-The subsequently planned run at the Kennedy Center was recently cancelled due to “financial circumstances.”
+Wildly relevant and bitingly funny, EUREKA DAY premiered in California in 2017; was produced off-Broadway in 2019; then in London in 2022; and recently enjoyed a Tony-nominated run on Broadway (final performance was February 16, 2025).

 Eureka Day has been hailed by The Guardian as an “impeccably polished satire” and an “engrossing and textured show.”
 Time Out London says, “It’s hysterical, and also relatable.”
 And New York Stage Review raves, “Eureka Day is not to be ignored,” declaring it “something fresh, refreshing, and new.”
 You won’t want to miss what the New York Times calls an “alarming and entertaining new play.”